-Most high school students who are considering college should participate in a program of standardized testing.
-Either the SAT or ACT are required by most colleges and universities as a factor for consideration in the admissions process.
+High school students who are considering college may want to participate in a program of standardized testing.
+Either the SAT or ACT are accepted by colleges and universities as a factor for consideration in the admissions process.
 There are more than 1,800 colleges that are test-optional and do not require standardized tests.

 College entrance tests are designed to measure a student’s ability to do college level work.
-By having a standardized set of test scores for every student applying to a college or university, the admissions professionals are able to compare students from different states, schools, and academic backgrounds.
+By having a standardized set of test scores for an applicant, the admissions professionals are able to compare students from different states, schools, and academic backgrounds.

-It is rare for any college to base its admission decisions solely on the results of the SAT or ACT scores.
-Decisions are made based on all the information available to a college including the high school transcript, teacher and counselor recommendations, personal statement, resume, interviews, and test scores.
-At each college, the weighing of these factors varies, but the high school record is almost always the most important single factor for consideration for admission.
-We recommend that students do spend some time preparing for their SAT or ACT tests.
+Admission decisions are based on many factors including the high school transcript, teacher and counselor recommendations, personal statement, extracurricular activities and test scores.
+At each college, the weight of these factors varies, but the high school record is almost always the most important single factor for consideration for admission.

 Preliminary Scholastic Aptitude Test (PSAT)

 The PSAT is taken in October of the Junior year.
-Sophomores may also choose to take the PSAT.
 The PSAT offers students the opportunity to participate in a standardized testing situation that is less stressful for the student; PSAT scores are not reported to colleges and universities.
 PSAT scores are used as qualifiers for the National Merit Scholarship Program.
-Test results are given as a critical reading score, a math score, and a writing skills score as well as the National Merit Selection Index which is the sum of the three scores.
+The test includes sections in Reading, Writing & Language, and Math.

-The SAT is a test used by many colleges for entrance purposes.
-It is a test with three parts: critical reading, math and writing.
-A score ranging from 200 to 800 is reported for each of the three parts, making 2,400 a perfect score.
+The SAT is a test used by some colleges for entrance purposes.
+It is a test with two parts: Evidenced-Based Reading, Writing and Math.
+A score ranging from 200 to 800 is reported for each of the two parts, making 1,600 a perfect score.
 The tests are given on Saturday mornings at Fayetteville-Manlius High School in October, November, May and June.
-The cost is approximately $54.50.
-Registration booklets, forms, and test preparation materials are available in the high school counseling office.
+The cost is approximately $55.
+Test preparation materials are available in the high school counseling office.
 Registration deadlines are approximately five weeks prior to each test administration.
-Students may register on the College Board website.
+Students may register on the College Board Website.

 Looking for a good way to prepare for the SAT?
 Check out this FREE online SAT preparation program!
 Khan Academy allows students the opportunity to spend minutes or hours practicing their test taking skills when it’s most convenient for them in their busy schedules.
 Just choose a username, password and log in to get started!

-The ACT is accepted for entrance and/or placement purposes by many colleges and universities.
+The ACT is accepted for entrance and/or placement purposes by colleges and universities.
 It consists of a series of four tests in the following areas: English, Mathematics, Reading, and Science.
-There is also an optional Writing Test which measures the student’s ability to plan and write a short essay; most colleges don’t require it but be aware of the requirements for the schools on your list.
+There is an optional Writing Test which measures the student’s ability to plan and write a short essay; most colleges don’t require it but be aware of the requirements for the schools on your list.

-Tests are administered on Saturday mornings in October, December, April and June at some neighboring schools.
-Approximate cost is $38, with an additional $16.50 for the Writing Test.
-Deadlines for registration are posted and are readily available in the Counseling Center.
-Students may register by mail or online at the ACT website.
+Tests are administered on Saturday mornings in September, October, December, February, April and June at some neighboring schools.
+The cost is $63, with an additional $25 for the Writing Test.
+Deadlines for registration are approximately 5 weeks prior to the test, and students may register online at the ACT website.

 TOEFL – Test of English as a Foreign Language